Public space: Modern critique

-Modern architectural critics have lamented on the 'narrative of loss' within the public sphere.
+Modern architectural critics have lamented the 'narrative of loss' within the public sphere.
 That is, modern society has withdrawn from public life that used to inform city centres.
 Political and social needs, and forums for expression, can now be accessed from the home.
 This sentiment is reflected in Michael Sorkin's and Mike Davis' declaration of "the end of public space" and the "destruction of any truly democratic urban spaces."
 Another side of the debate, however, argues that it is people who apply meaning to public space, wherever it may be.
 It has been suggested that the concepts of public, space, democracy, and citizenship are being redefined by people through lived experience.
 Discussion has surfaced around the idea that, historically, public space has been inherently contradictory in the way that it has always been exclusive in who has been able to participate.
 This has caused the "counterpublics", as identified by Nancy Fraser, to establish their own public spaces to respond to their own concerns.
-These spaces are in constant flux, and in response, its users restructure and reinterpret physical space.
+These spaces are in constant flux, and in response, their users restructure and reinterpret physical space.
 An example of this is in the African-American neighbourhood, Baldwin Hills, Los Angeles.
 Here, a parking lot has evolved into a scene of intense commercial and social activity.
 Locals gather here to meet and socialise, sell and consume goods.
 The example has been used to illustrate that the historical ideal of fixed public space around a monument is not viable for a contemporary diverse social range as "no single physical space can represent a completely inclusive 'space of democracy'."